Universal Mixed Elliptic Motives: The Local System

 Extend the action $\lambda : (u,v) \mapsto (\lambda^{-4}u,\lambda^{-6}v)$ of $\Gm$ on $\bA^2$ to this bundle by defining

 Define a connection $\nabla_0$ on $\Hbar^\DR$ by

 where $\alpha = 2udv-3vdu$ and $D = u^3 - 27 v^2$.

-The connection is $\Gm$-invariant, defined over $\Q$, has regular singularities along the discriminant divisor $D = u^3 - 27v^2 = 0$ and is holomorphic on its complement.
+The connection is $\Gm$-invariant, trivial on each orbit, defined over $\Q$, has regular singularities along the discriminant divisor $D = u^3 - 27v^2 = 0$ and is holomorphic on its complement.
 It therefore descends to a rational connection over $\Mbar_{1,1/\Q}$, with a regular singular point at the cusp $e_o$.

 Define a Hodge filtration

 on $\Hbar^\DR$ by setting $F^1\Hbar^\DR = \O_{\bA^2_\Q} T$.
 This is a $\Gm$-invariant sub-bundle, and thus defined over $\M_{1,1/\Q}$.

 The following statement follows from \cite[Prop.~19.6]{hain:kzb}, \cite[Prop.~19.7]{hain:kzb}, and Proposition~\ref{prop:differentials} above.\footnote{The normalizations in \cite{hain:kzb} differ from those here.
 They are related by $T = 2\pi i\hat{T}$, $S=\hat{S}/2\pi i$, and $A=2\pi i \aa$.}